everzet/stakeholderwhisperer.com/README.md

 ![Konstantin Kudryashov running workshop](workshopping.jpeg)

+Hi.
+My name is **Konstantin Kudryashov**.
 Although I’ve written software for years, I realised only recently that writing code was more about communicating with humans than computers.
 To become a better engineer, I realised I needed to become a better communicator both inside and outside the code to create a stronger connection between the code I write and the people it helps.

 As a technical consultant as well as an engineer, I spend as much time working with business stakeholders and sticky notes as I do with fellow engineers and a